Tabatha Coffey: Personal life

 An out member of the LGBT community, Coffey has mentioned in interviews that she struggled with revealing her sexuality to her family, specifically her mother, with whom she was very close.
 In episode 4 of Relative Success, she mentions that her mother briefly disowned her after coming out, however the two would later reconcile.

 Coffey was in a long-term relationship with Diane Keeler, a New York native and former salon client, for 25 years.
 Coffey, though open about her sexuality, had kept the relationship out of the public eye at the request of Keeler.
-In a 2024 interview with People magazine, she revealed that Keeler had been diagnosed with stage 4 glioblastoma in 2014, and suffered a stroke in 2018, which severely limited her speech and mobility.
+In a 2024 interview with People magazine, she revealed that Keeler had been diagnosed with Grade 4 glioblastoma in 2014, and suffered a stroke in 2018, which severely limited her speech and mobility.
 Coffey became her full-time caretaker until Keeler's death in June 2022.
 Speaking on the effect the loss has on her, she states "I'm not the same woman and I'm okay with it ...
 I don't want to be the same woman."

 Coffey partnered with a creative director named Ty Jennings to co-found ThriveHive, a web-based support service offering member events, community forums, and classes to those seeking personal and professional development.
 Following the death of Keeler, Coffey focused on providing support to other caregivers, saying, "No one cares for the caregiver ...
 That's why it's so important for caregivers to find the support they need and also to be able to give that to themselves."

-Coffey has mentioned that she struggled with her weight as a child.